ibm-cloud-docs/openwhisk/openwhisk_monitoring.md

 ## Filtering options
 {: #filtering}

-Select which action log you want to view, and select the time frame of the activity logged.
+Select which action logs you want to view, and select the time frame of the activity logged.

 **Note:** These filters are applied to all views on the dashboard.